naeemmusamh/Reading-note/code201/Readme201-08.md

 A box may be nested inside several other block-level elements.
 The containing element is always the direct parent of that element.

-# Controll ing the Position of Elements
+# Controls ing the Position of Elements

 CSS has the following positioning schemes that allow you to control the layout of a page: